murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/House Rules.md

 The GM determines the actions for the opponents.
 If prompted by the players, the GM will telegraph the opponents' intent ("*The large viking grabs his axe and is eyeing up Player 1*").

 ### Initiative Turns
 There are two Initiative Turns in which the actions resolve: a **Quick Turn** and a **Slow Turn**.
 All the actions in the Quick Turn resolve before moving on to the Slow Turn.
+After all the actions of the Slow Turn have resolved, the current round ends and a new round begins.
 After the players have declared their actions, it's determined who will act on the Quick Turn and who will act on the Slow Turn.
 - If you have only declared one Quick Action, you go on the Quick Turn.
 - If you have declared two Quick Actions or a Slow Action, you go on the Slow Turn.